 In the last three months I have presented at and/or been on panels to discuss transport, covid, the climate emergency and cars.
-Earlier in March 2021 my Rail Vision for the Cardiff Capital Region was published; this follows Cardiff Council’s Transport White Paper in February 2020 (which I also helped prepare).
+Earlier in March 2021 the Rail Vision for the Cardiff Capital Region, which I helped prepare, was published; this follows Cardiff Council’s Transport White Paper in February 2020 (which I also helped prepare).

 To support some further upcoming events, I want to quickly summarise a big change that is coming and is unavoidable, re: car use….whether we like it or not… and I am going to try do this in a few bullet points!

-I have also covered some of these details in a recent slide set and several earlier blogs including:
+I have also covered some of these details in recent slide sets (and at a Cardiff University Net Zero Infrastructure Event in June 2021) and several earlier blogs including:

 But back to the bullets….